 Much of the film is presented as a collage of flashbacks without Hollywood style date-stamping so we are expected to pay attention.
 These often quick-fire sections remove strict linear narrative and verge upon dreamlike in their abstract presentation as we flicker through past moments to ultimately land back in the film’s ‘present’.

-The film as a whole is a flashback however, with the narrative sandwiched between cuts of a post-defection interview between a state official and Nureyev’s mentor over the question: “why?”.
+The film as a whole is a flashback however, with the narrative sandwiched between cuts of a post-defection interview, where a state official questions Nureyev’s mentor over the issues of “why?”.
 “It was an explosion of character”, the mentor quietly states.

 As if to assist in our chronological sorting, the dimness of childhood memory is suitably colour-coded drab blue-black with scenes that deliver more questions than answers.
 Had the young Rudolph never met his father until the senior Nureyev returned from war?
 Did his father abandon him in the forest as a lesson?
 Or was he just late returning?
 Why is he obsessed with buying the perfect model train set whilst in Paris?!

 No (more) Mr Nice Guy

 Perhaps the answers lie in Kavanagh’s book.
 No we don’t need everything spelled out, but the tantalising flashbacks hint at an origin story that may have been more engaging than the central character’s often one-note, unapologetic belligerence -as depicted here in Nureyev’s defection era.
 It’s hard to root for someone who so cruelly berates those who admire and assist him, and who cheats with the wife of the kindly mentor who has taken him into his own home to convalesce after a broken ankle.